Sign in

 • Main Applications and Uses:

-• Creating intricate shapes and patterns on metal parts.
+• Forming intricate designs on metal components.

-• Precision grinding of molds and dies.
+• Precision grinding for molds and dies.

-• Detailed finishing work in tool manufacturing.
+• Detailed finishing tasks within tool manufacturing.

 Internal Grinder